RMSi Experience in Canada

 Summer Water Use Reduction Program

 RMSi project managed the City of Toronto’s Residential Water Efficient Landscape Visit Program 2005 through to 2010.
-Over 8,000 residential water efficient landscape visits have been completed.
+Over 8,000 residential water efficient landscape visits were completed.
 In addition, over thirty-five water efficient gardening seminars and three demonstration gardens have been facilitated.

 Landscape visit participant surveys completed at the end of each year indicated a very high participant satisfaction rate of 99%.
 67% of the surveyed participants claim to have implemented some of the water saving recommendations while the remaining 33% said that it was just a matter of time.
 The lawn maintenance and watering education component of the visit proved to be highly effective, with 32% of the surveyed participants stating that they have immediately lowered the amount of water that they apply to their lawns.
 Over 8% of the respondents claim to have stopped watering their lawns altogether.